intjelic/remofile/docs/index.rst

 Remofile is... easy-to-use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-It's straightfoward to interact with the remote directory; no connection step is required, just configure the shell environment and you are ready to go.
+It's straightforward to interact with the remote directory; no connection step is required, just configure the shell environment and you are ready to go.

 .. code-block:: shell